Welcome to Thrombo.Info

 New discoveries are presented at meetings and evaluated.

-- It takes time for scientists to learn that blood clots get caught inside heart valves and cause palpitations with premature heart beats and pulse deficits.
+- It takes time for scientists to learn that blood clots get caught inside heart valves and cause thrombocardiac palpitations with premature heart beats and pulse deficits

-- It takes time for scientists to discover and understand that EKG waves are not caused by cardiac muscle action potentials during depolarization and repolarization
+- It takes time for scientists to discover and understand blood flow EKG waves are not caused by cardiac muscle action potentials with abnormal depolarization and repolarization events

-- It takes time to learn that EKG waves are generated three separate blood flows generated by three separate pairs of cardiac contractions
+- It takes time to learn that blood flow generated EKG waves are created by three consecutive pairs of cardiac contractions separated by three isoelectric lines

-- It takes time to understand that the T wave is created by peristaltic contractions of the aorta and pulmonary artery
+- It takes time to understand that blood flow T waves are generated by peristaltic contractions of the aorta and pulmonary artery

-- It takes time to understand that Q waves during Takotsubo are created by the downward and outward bulging of the apex of the vetricles at the start of systole
+- It takes time to understand that Q waves during Takotsubo (Broken Heart Syndrome) are created by the downward and outward bulging of the apex of the ventricles at the start of systole

 The importance of the discovery of ThromboCardia